-b.
-Securitisation funds
+B. Securitisation funds

 Securitisation funds should arguably be considered as transparent as investment funds for Luxembourg tax purposes.
 Hence, they are not liable to corporate income tax and municipal business tax, and remain unaffected by the interest deduction limitation rule.
-It should be noted that reverse hybrid mismatch rules applying to tax transparent vehicles will be introduced in Luxembourg as of the fiscal year 2022.
-However, we deem that securitisation funds should not be significantly affected by these rules.
+It should be noted that reverse hybrid mismatch rules applying to tax transparent vehicles are applicable in Luxembourg since 1 January 2022.
+Securitisation funds may be subject to the reverse hybrid mismatch rules subject to case-bycase analysis.